 Driving across the U.S./Canada border

-Planning a long drive can involve a lot of research and coordination — especially if you’re traveling abroad.
-Since driving to other countries requires certain paperwork and processes, it’s not always possible to plan a last-minute adventure.
+Planning a long drive can involve a lot of research and coordination — and even more so if you're driving through different countries.
+Since crossing borders requires certain paperwork and processes, it’s not always possible to plan a last-minute adventure.
 If you’re planning to drive across the U.S./Canadian border on an upcoming trip, get prepared by learning what to expect at the border and understanding what paperwork you’ll need in order to cross.

 Though the U.S. and Canada are friendly neighboring countries, each has a guarded border with its own set of laws.
 Before your trip, consider these 10 tips to help make the entry process easier: